What is Financial Gearing?

 - High gearing can increase the company’s cost as interest is the expense for the organization.

 - Unbalanced financial gearing can lead to an increase in risk.

 - Return on investment could be decreased due to unfavorable gearing, which leads to a decline in creditworthiness.

-- Even short-term borrowings are included in financial gearing, which ultimately increases the debt-equity ratio.
+- Even short-term borrowings are included in financial gearing, increasing the debt-equity ratio.

 This article has been a guide to Financial Gearing Ratio and its definition.
-Here we discuss formula, example, and how to calculate financial gearing along with advantages and disadvantages.
+Here we discuss formulas, examples, and calculating financial gearing along with advantages and disadvantages.
 You may learn more about excel from the following articles –